giltayar/mapping-out-territory/docs/1-e2e-tests-instructions.md

 First, let's create a script that runs Cypress non-interactively, without opening the interactive window which chooses the tests.
 To do this, we use `cypress run`.

-1. Open a terminal and run `cypress run --browser chrome`.
+1. Open a terminal and run `npx cypress run --browser chrome`.

 You can see Cypress running all the E2E tests, which should pass.